earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 ## Making Maps with GGPLOT

-In the previous lesson, we used base `plot()` to create a map of vector data - our roads data - in `R`.
-In this lesson we will create the same maps, however instead we will use `ggplot()`. `ggplot` is a powerful tool for making custom maps.
+In the previous lesson, you used base `plot()` to create a map of vector data - your roads data - in `R`.
+In this lesson you will create the same maps, however instead you will use `ggplot()`. `ggplot` is a powerful tool for making custom maps.
 Compared to base plot, you will find creating custom legends to be simpler and cleaner, and creating nicely formatted themed maps to be simpler as well.

-However, we will have to convert our data from spatial (`sp`) objects to `data.frame`s to use `ggplot`.
+However, you will have to convert your data from spatial (`sp`) objects to `data.frame`s to use `ggplot`.
 The process isn't bad once you have the steps down!
 Let's check it out.

-<i class="fa fa-star"></i> **Data tip:** If our data attribute values are not
+<i class="fa fa-star"></i> **Data Tip:** If your data attribute values are not
-read in as factors, we can convert the categorical attribute values using `as.factor()`.
+read in as factors, you can convert the categorical attribute values using `as.factor()`.
 {: .notice--success}